Has the term Retirement passed its sell buy date?

 Some have no plans to retire, they want to keep going till they drop!
-This could be down to necessity, they don’t have enough money coming in but others have more to give and want to continue to learn and develop.
+This could be down to necessity, they don’t have enough money coming in, but for many it is because they don’t want to start thinking about life after fulltime work, so carrying on avoids any decision making.

-Retirement could come earlier than expected due to poor health of yourself or your partner.
+But retirement could come earlier than expected due to poor health of yourself or your partner.
+A life changing illness can mean any plans need to be put to one side.

 Retirement Planning – what sort of retirement do you want?

-That’s what I love about pre-retirement education, helping people to think about how they want to continue in work and to look at their wider life.
+That’s what I love about pre-retirement education and retirement coaching, helping people to think about how they want to continue in work and to look at their wider life.

-Pre-retirement transition coaching works at all levels within an organisation and can cover different areas for example.
+Pre-retirement transition coaching works at all levels within an organisation and can cover different areas.
 Here are some of the areas I cover with my clients:

 RETIREMENT PLANNING – EMPLOYMENT